Configurations

 • URL.
 Your endpoint.

 • Entity type.
-The entity whose events the webhook listens for: shipment, order, or return request.
+The entity whose events the webhook listens for: shipment, order, return request, or inventory.

 • Triggers.
 The specific events on the entity that fire the webhook.

 • Conditions.
-Optional filters that narrow when the webhook fires.
+Optional filters that narrow when the webhook fires (not available for all entity types).

 • Authentication.
 Optional, configured per webhook.
 See Authentication.